Whenever I hear the word ratatouille, I always think of the movie with Remy the rat, who makes his way to chef stardom.

 The flood of memories that come rushing back with that first taste, and the ability to make powerful new memories – that’s what I love about food.
 And that’s what makes food so special, isn’t it?

 We all gather around the table every single day for at least one meal.
 It’s during those meals that we share stories about our days or news, while also making memories with friends and family.
 The food brings us all together.

-This is one of those meals that is my ultimate rustic go-to meal.
+This homemade ratatouille is my ultimate rustic go-to meal.
 It’s full of rich and hearty flavors that are simple, yet very sophisticated at the same time.

 The most important thing when making this recipe is to follow the instructions as closely as you can, in the order that they are listed.
-For the best texture and flavor, you are going to cook each of the vegetables separately.
+For the best texture and flavor possible in the finished product, you are going to cook each of the vegetables separately.